 I have some ideas to consider:

 1. Do you try to practice it?
-If so, stop writing. children are more enthusiastic about their real matches if they are not practicing.
+If so, stop writing. the kids are more enthusiastic about their real matches if they do not practice.

 3rd To be motivated, try the Premium Motivation Quotations … I read it myself.

 4th Do you play Dribble Around Cone & Pass Relay Race Practice?
 Use it for Aggressive Receiving Learning – this is important – players must be more aggressive in winning the ball.
 Play with a pair and give a patch to the winners.
 You can achieve better, faster results by focusing on Aggressive Reception than the one you are focusing on – Aggressive Reception is more important for teaching.